-Besides matching our questions to the objectives, we use this guideline to check the validity of each question: An expert in the field should be able to get the right answer.
+Besides matching our questions to the objectives, we use this guideline to check the validity of each question: A professional Visual Basic programmer should be able to get the right answer.
 This guideline eliminates questions that test the knowledge of trivial details that no one should be expected to remember.
 This guideline also forces us to focus on questions that test the concepts and skills that are required on the job.